attilaberencsi/zsapdev_agit/README.md

     - Internal Numbering with UUID, **Draft**,**OData v4**
     - Internal Numbering with UUID, **OData v2**
     - RAP Developer Extensibility - **only in cloud Branch**

+If You're interested in which format gCTS is backing up Software Components and Packages from Steampunk, You can check [this repo](https://github.com/attilaberencsi/zsapdev) out.